sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Oversplit lines
 ----

 The following image shows oversplit lines.
-For example, the phrase "premium driver discount" is split into three lines even though the human eye reads it as one phrase:
+For example, the phrase "premium driver discount" is split into three lines even though the human eye perceives it as one phrase:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/merge_lines_example_oversplit_1.png)